It’s more than just a stretch. šš»āāļø

 Staying Open

-Poses 2, 3, 4, 5, and 9 are opening and energizing for the nervous system.
+Poses 2, 3, 4, 5, and 9 open and energize the nervous system.
 Pose 5, in particular, allows you to remain receptive (chest open) while turning your attention inward (forward fold).
 These poses will keep the mind open while keeping our attention inward.

 Centering